ellakoa/postcard-poem/content/posts/woodland-tapestries-spring.md

   pinks and whites, cheerful views.

-  Woodland flowers embrace the sun while the canopy above is young
+  Woodland flowers embrace the sun while the canopy above is young.
   Leaf buds burst fresh and bright
   Birds, purposeful in song and flight.
-  Little creatures tentatively roam further from their winter homes
+  Little creatures tentatively roam further from their winter homes.

   A woodland eagerly awakening
   welcoming nature, rejuvenating.